-Ads on product listing pages are frustrating simply because they’re intrusive and most of the time don’t reflect the intended search well.
-Disguising it as regular product pages only heightens the negative feelings users have towards advertisements.
+Ads on product listing pages are frustrating simply because they’re intrusive and, most of the time, don’t reflect the intended search well.
+Disguising it as regular product pages only adds to the negative feelings users have towards advertisements.

 Winner — Shopee

 Phase 7: Individual Product Page

 When it comes to product pages, the focus should be on providing complete information while also simplifying the buying process.
 With Shopee, a few of these requirements are incorporated.
 Components such as ease of choosing variations and product sharing to full-width images are only some of the features that enhance its product page.

 Not shy about sharing information, Shopee’s product page is thorough.
 Bearing crucial product information such as product variations, reviews, and product specifications — to name a few, the page provides users the ability to thoroughly inspect the product; thus, enriching the shopping experience.
 Its eye-catching call to action button is also worth mentioning as it immediately encourages users to take the desired action.

 Despite the abundance of information, the app has many unutilized spaces and a less defined information hierarchy.
 It’s a bit of a hassle to discern which information is essential when everything is arranged and appears almost similar to each other.

 Not to mention, setting the sizing of the price and discounts to small, even with Shopee’s brand color, doesn’t instantly grasp users’ attention.
 And we can all agree that pricing is important